shoebot/shoebot/doc/source/commands.rst

   :param mode: Color mode to use
   :type mode: RGB or HSB
-  :param crange: Maximum value for the new color range to use.
-See `colorrange`_.
+  :param crange: Maximum value for the new color range to use
   :return: Current color mode (if called without arguments)